SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 - Leave orphaned resources.
 In this scenario project is being deleted by the API with custom cleanup procedures being responsible for dropping orphant resources.

-Leaving orphant resources MAY NOT be allowed.
+Leaving orphaned resources MAY NOT be allowed.

 Forbidding project deletion making customer responsible for the cleanup SHOULD be preferred since it allows preventing the accidental deletion of the